-0.0.1 Preface to the Sixth Edition
+0.0.2 Preface to the Sixth Edition

 With the sixth major release of the implementation, we make the following explicit revision of our compatibility to the underlying JVM.
 Since we are an open source implementation, we insist on possible open access to the sources from with an JDK may both be built and run upon.
-This requirement is no longer met by Java 5, so with the release of ABCL 1.5 the henceforth the minimal platform for ABCL will be Java 6.
+This requirement is no longer met by Java 5, so henceforth with the release of ABCL 1.5, we will support Java 6, Java 7 and Java 8 runtimes.